Brad Banks

-Brad Banks (born April 22, 1980) is a former American football quarterback.
-He played college football at Iowa where he was the runner-up for the Heisman Trophy.
+Brad Banks (born April 22, 1980) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He played college football for the Iowa Hawkeyes, winning the Davey O'Brien Award in 2002.

-Early years
+Early life

 Banks attended Glades Central High School where he was a First-team All-Conference and All-State selection as a junior and senior.
 He was also a team captain all three years.
 He helped Belle Glade Glades Central win the state high school championship as a senior.
 He was a three-time football letterman and lettered twice in track.

 College career

 Central Florida

 Banks originally attended the University of Central Florida but transferred after his red-shirt freshman year.

 Hinds CC

 Banks transferred to Hinds Community College where he played Wide receiver as a JUCO freshman.
-He played quarterback as a sophomore and helped lead the team to an 11-1 record.
+He played quarterback as a sophomore and helped lead the team to an 11–1 record.
 Hinds was ranked as high as #4 nationally.
 Hinds won the State Junior College title his sophomore season as he passed for 2,192 yards (third in school history for passing yards in a single season) and rushed for 343 yards while recording 13 rushing touchdowns.
 He also passed for 16 touchdowns as a sophomore.
 After two seasons at Hinds, he transferred to the University of Iowa.

 Banks was later named to the school's Team of the Decade.